-Your cat has gone through pregnancy and she has delivered her kittens.
-Now the time has come for her to take care of her kittens, but for some reason, she won't nurse them.
-Perhaps she has completely rejected one or more of her kittens or you're simply not sure if her milk supply is adequate.
+Your cat has gone through pregnancy, and she has delivered her kittens.
+Now the time has come for her to take care of her kittens, but for some reason, she can't nurse them.
+Perhaps she has rejected one or more of her kittens or you're simply not sure if her milk supply is adequate.
 In most cases, mother cats give birth to kittens and take care of them with little or no human intervention.
 However, there are times when human intervention may be needed to support the kittens.
 What is a concerned cat owner to do?

-Why a Mother Cat Won't Nurse Her Kittens
+Why a Mother Cat Can't Nurse Her Kittens

-There are several potential reasons why a mother cat will refuse to nurse her kittens.
+There are several potential scenarios for why a mother cat can't adequately nurse her kittens.
 In some cases, the mother cat will start nursing and then stop.
 Or, the mother cat may never begin nursing in the first place.
 The mother cat may reject some or all of the kittens.
-Not only will she refuse to nurse the kittens; she may ignore them altogether or act aggressively when approached by a kitten.
+Not only may she refuse to nurse a kitten; she may ignore them altogether or act aggressively when approached by a kitten.
 Sometimes the problem is not with the mother cat, but with a particular kitten, or multiple kittens.
 Kittens that are smaller or have other medical issues may have more trouble latching and getting adequate milk from nursing.
 These problems can be exacerbated in especially large litters of kittens when there is more competition for time and space to nurse.

 If anything like this happens, your first step should be to contact your veterinarian.
 You may need to take the mother and kittens in for an exam, however, this can be stressful to a new mom, so it may be best to contact your vet first and find out what she recommends.
-If you can discover the reason why a mother cat won't feed her kittens, you may have a better chance at getting her to successfully nurse.
+If you can discover the reason why a mother cat can't feed her kitten, you may have a better chance of getting her to successfully nurse.
 Or, you may need to step in and care for the kittens yourself.
 Either way, your vet can help.
-Remember: When going to the vet, make sure you take the mother and all of her kittens along, regardless of which ones do or do not appear sick.

-The mother cat may detect a health problem in one or more kittens and refuse to nurse.
-She may put the sick kitten out of the nest in an instinctive attempt to avoid spreading any disease to the other kittens.
-The problem may be an obvious birth defect or a major illness.
-However, this can happen even if there is nothing obviously wrong with the rejected kitten.
-Do not attempt to put a rejected kitten back into the nesting box is unlikely to be successful and may stress the mother further.
+The mother cat may detect or suspect a health problem in one or more kittens and refuse to nurse that individual.
+She may put the sick kitten out of the nesting box in an instinctive attempt to protect the other kittens.
+The problem may be an obvious congenital abnormality or a major illness or something more subtle.
+Putting a rejected kitten back into the nesting box is unlikely to be successful and may stress the mother further.
 Instead, consult your veterinarian on the proper way to bottle-feed and keep the rejected kitten warm as you make arrangements to have the kitten examined by your vet.

 Large Litter of Kittens

-Young cats and older kittens often lack the maturity to be good mothers.
-They may also lack the physical capacity to nurse kittens.
+Very young cats may lack the energy reserves to produce enough milk if they are very thin and/or they are still growing themselves.
 A female cat may be able to get pregnant as young as four months of age.
 In most cases, young cats will face more challenges in maintaining their own health while also caring for a litter of kittens.
-If you have a kitten or young cat who has rejected some or all of her kittens, you will need to step in and help.
+If you have a young cat who has kittens who are not nursing well or gaining weight, you will need to step in and help.
 Take them to the vet to be examined and talk to your vet about how you can best help the mother and kittens.

 How to Bottle Feed Kittens

-If the mother cat won't feed her newborn kittens at all, it's important to get to a veterinarian as soon as possible.
+If the mother cat can't feed one or more of the newborn kittens at all, it's important to get to a veterinarian as soon as possible.
 In the meantime, you must find a way to feed the kittens since they need to eat every few hours with the exact frequency depending on their age.
 This is usually done by bottle-feeding kitten formula.
 It is also essential to provide motherly care to newborn kittens.
-Keep them warm, groom them, and help them urinate and defecate.
+Keep them warm and help them urinate and defecate after each feeding.

-The most common and convenient type of kitten formula is called KMR, which stands for "kitten milk replacer."
+The most commonly available type of kitten formula is called KMR, which stands for "kitten milk replacer."
 KMR comes in cans or cartons and is available to buy in most pet supply stores and on websites that sell pet supplies.
-There may be other brands of kitten formula available as well.
-Avoid cow's milk or human baby formula.
-Small amounts may be used temporarily in a pinch, but too much can cause gastrointestinal issues and lead to malnourishment.
+There are other brands of kitten formula available as well.

 If your cat is expecting kittens, it's a good idea to have some kitten formula on hand in case the mother has trouble nursing.
-If you don't end up needing the formula, you can always use it later.
-Adding kitten formula to kitten food may help when the kittens begin to transition to kitten food.
+If you don't end up needing to bottle-feed, you can always use it later to moisten kitten food when the kittens begin weaning onto solid food.
 Or you can donate the kitten formula to a cat shelter or rescue group.